zynomon/zynomon/Readme.md

 ## > if you read this then you are definitely feeling pain in your head
 # > Don't worry it's intended.
 ```

+---
+# only sleep when you have time to,